Communist state: Institutions

-In communist states, the unitary legislatures often have a similar structure to the parliaments in liberal republics, with two significant differences.
-First, the deputies elected to these unitary legislatures are not expected to represent the interests of any particular constituency but rather the long-term interests of the people as a whole; and second, against Karl Marx's advice, the unitary legislatures of communist states are not in permanent session.
+In communist states, the SSOP often have a similar structure to the parliaments in liberal republics, with two significant differences.
+First, the deputies elected to these unified SSOPs are not expected to represent the interests of any particular constituency but rather the long-term interests of the people as a whole; and second, against Karl Marx's advice, the SSOPs are not in permanent session.
 Instead, they convene once or several times yearly in sessions that usually last only a few days.
-When the unitary legislature is not in session, its powers are transferred to a smaller council (often called a presidium) which acts as a collective head of state.
+When the SSOP is not in session, its powers are transferred to a smaller council (often called a presidium) which acts as a collective head of state.
 In some systems, the presidium is composed of crucial communist party members who vote the resolutions of the communist party into law.

 A feature of communist states is the existence of numerous state-sponsored social organisations (associations of journalists, teachers, writers and other professionals, consumer cooperatives, sports clubs, trade unions, youth organisations, and women's organisations) which are integrated into the political system.
 In communist states, the social organisations are expected to promote social unity and cohesion, to serve as a link between the government and society and to provide a forum for the recruitment of new communist party members.

 Historically, the political organisation of many socialist states has been dominated by a one-party monopoly.
 Some communist governments such as those in China, Czechoslovakia, or East Germany have or had more than one political party, but all minor parties are or were required to follow the leadership of the communist party.
 In communist states, the government may not tolerate criticism of policies that have already been implemented in the past or are being implemented in the present.